 My mom’s tuna salad recipe included capers, shallots, a generous dose of mayonnaise, and the water in the tuna can.
-She never managed to drain it so the mix bleed through the bread and all over the Baggie.
+She never managed to drain it so the mix bled through the bread and all over the Baggie.
 She also gave me thick slices of goose liver pate with cornichons and fancy crackers.
-The problems with this lunch were the intense smell of the liver, which grew like an exponent when you opened your lunch box and the taste.
-Goose liver pate is very rich, dense and grey.
+The problems with this lunch were the intense smell, which grew like an exponent when you opened your lunch box and the taste.
+Pate is very rich and dense.
 It’s designed for trained taste buds, not fourth grade tongues.

 My mom’s eccentricities and enthusiasms manifest in my activities as well.
 Most of my toys were handmade and foreign.
 I got a loom for Christmas when I was six.
 When she signed me up for an activity you could count on it being avant-garde and slightly beyond my reach.
 Most memorable were the semi-private oil painting lessons I received in fifth grade.
 The teacher did most of the painting.

 When I think of my mom back then, I imagine ducking from her designs and ambitions.
 Now, her habits seem funny and interesting.
 Later in life you can add your parents’ intentions to the outcomes.
 They become whole people with dimensions beyond your point of view.
 My mom was very far from perfect.
 She could steal, cheat and lie while balancing beautifully on four-inch heels.
 Those details remain clear, but I also recognize that someone who made the school lunches my mom did had big dreams for us.